Board of Management

-Eelco Blok is co-chairman of the National Cyber Security Council, member of the Supervisory Board of Reggefiber Groep B.V., and chairman of the Board of Management of BASE Company.
+Eelco Blok is co-chairman of the National Cyber Security Council and chairman of the Board of Management of BASE Company.

 Joost Farwerck, Member of the Board of Management and Chief Operations Officer

 Joost Farwerck (born in Hilversum, 1965) was appointed as a Member of the Board of Management on April 10, 2013.
 As a Chief Operations Officer his main driving forces are change, improvement and teamwork.